Sake44/ObsidianBackup/AWS - Solutions Architect/Database Services.md

 Amazon DocumentDB is a fully managed document database from AWS.
 A document database is a type of NoSQL database you can use to store and query rich documents in your application.
 These types of databases work well for the following use cases: content management systems, profile management, and web and mobile applications.
 ### Amazon Keyspaces (for Apache Cassandra)
 Amazon Keyspaces is a scalable, highly available, and managed Apache Cassandra compatible database service.
-Apache Cassandra is a popular option for high-scale applications that need top-tier performance.
+Apache Cassandr a is a popular option for high-scale applications that need top-tier performance.
 ### Amazon Neptune
 Neptune is a fully managed graph database offered by AWS.
 A graph database is a good choice for highly connected data with a rich variety of relationships.
 ### Amazon Timestream